 When implementing a predictive maintenance strategy to improve your maintenance processes there are many things to take into consideration.
 Naturally the assets and the sensors are the core of industrial asset monitoring.
 The next step is to collect, process and analyze the data being measured by the sensors.
 This is where things like networks, databases and the cloud enter the conversation.

-To understand edge computing it is important to get the basics down first.
-With predictive maintenance industrial assets are being monitored by smart sensors.
+To understand edge computing in AI based predictive maintenance it is important to get the basics down first.
+With predictive maintenance solutions industrial assets are being monitored by smart sensors.
 These sensors measure things like humidity, temperature, motion, vibrations, gasses and other factors that affect the operation and wear of a machine.
 This sensor-data allows us to closely monitor the status of assets, so we can take action before they break down.
-But to actually be able to understand the collected data, it needs to be processed first.
+But to actually be able to perform time series analysis to understand the collected data, it needs to be processed first.

 This is where processors and a network come in.
 All the asset’s sensors are connected to a communication network, an Internet of Things network (IoT network), over which the data is transmitted to a place where it can be processed and analyzed.
 The location of this data processing is exactly what edge computing is about.

 Not only in industrial settings, everywhere in your daily life too you’ll find devices that collect real time data: smartwatches, smart kitchen appliances, devices like Google Home and Alexa.
 Those devices collect historical data and often send this raw bulk of data through the network to a cloud service to get processed and analyzed.

 Edge computing means that instead of sending all this raw sensor-data to a central spot, the cloud, it stays closer to the device to get processed locally.
 A smartwatch for example measures your physical activity and heart rate amongst other things, and gives you reminders when you haven’t moved enough.
 This smartwatch doesn’t send your data to a cloud, but processes it itself.